 The Tower of Babbling

-At this point, everyone in the world spoke the same language, because there had only been a handful of generations since Noah.
-2 For some reason, everyone decided to go east and live in a field in Shinar even though they had already gone off to populate different regions of the Earth.
+At this point in Earth’s history, everyone in the world spoke the same language; probably because there had only been a handful of generations since Noah.
+They had also spread all across the globe.

-4 And they replied, ‘Come, let us build ourselves a city, and a really high tower that reaches up to the sky!’
+4 And everyone replied, ‘Come, let us build ourselves a city, and a really high tower that reaches up to the sky!’

 5 Meanwhile, the Lord was watching from Heaven, and he was growing concerned.
 Even though he knew that people would one day venture into space without encountering Heaven, this tower made by primitive people scared him.